Hotels in Chinatown, Chicago

 • What are the best hotels in Chinatown?

-SpringHill Suites by Marriott Chicago Chinatown (9.0/10 from 473 reviews) is a popular and highly-rated option in Chinatown.
+Jaslin Hotel (8.5/10 from 20 reviews) and SpringHill Suites by Marriott Chicago Chinatown (9.0/10 from 484 reviews) are both highly rated options in Chinatown.

 • What is a good hotel near Union Station?

-• What is a good hotel in Chinatown near McCormick Place?
+• What is a good hotel in Chinatown near Navy Pier?

-• Is there a good hotel near Navy Pier?
+• Is there a good hotel near McCormick Place?

-If you’re planning to stay near Navy Pier, you should consider Warwick Allerton Chicago, which has a score of 8.0 from 6,273 reviews.
+If you’re planning to stay near McCormick Place, you should consider Hyatt Regency Mccormick Place, which has a score of 8.5 from 2,847 reviews.

 • How much is a cheap hotel in Chinatown?